 Companies of all sectors are screened on revenues from the production or distribution/retail of tobacco products and tobacco-related products.
-A tolerance level of 0% of total revenues applies for all companies involved in the production of tobacco including essentials parts, while a threshold of 10% holds for non-essential related products/service and for distribution and/or retail sales of tobacco products (including wholesale trading).
+A tolerance level of 0% of total revenue applies to all companies involved in the production of tobacco, including essential components, while a 10% threshold applies to non-essential tobacco-related products/services.
+A 5% threshold applies to the distribution and/or retail sale of tobacco products (including wholesale trading).
 Data sources are Sustainalytics, Bloomberg and the exclusion list for tobacco companies of Norges Bank.